xyOz-dev/Roo-Code-Docs/docs/faq.md

 Yes, you can create your own MCP servers to add custom functionality to Roo Code.
 See the [MCP documentation](https://github.com/modelcontextprotocol) for details.

+### What is Codebase Indexing?

+[Codebase Indexing](/features/experimental/codebase-indexing) is an experimental feature that creates a semantic search index of your project using AI embeddings.
+This enables Roo Code to better understand and navigate large codebases by finding relevant code based on meaning rather than just keywords.

+### How much does Codebase Indexing cost?

+Codebase Indexing requires an OpenAI API key for generating embeddings and a Qdrant vector database for storage.
+Costs depend on your project size and the embedding model used.
+Initial indexing is the most expensive part; subsequent updates are incremental and much cheaper.

 ## Troubleshooting

 ### Roo Code isn't responding.
 What should I do?